MZimmermann-coder/SkinDetect_v2/README.md

 - Average validation loss: 0.495 (Standard deviation of 3.67%)
 - Average validation accuracy: 88.96% (Standard deviation of 0.36%)
 - Average validation F1-Score: 88.82% (Standard deviation of 0.37%)
-- Average validation precission: 89.43% (Standard deviation of 0.35%)
+- Average validation precision: 89.43% (Standard deviation of 0.35%)
 - Average validation recall: 88.69% (Standard deviation of 0.36%)

 For more in-depth information, refer to the Google Colab Notebook where the AI was